 Some construction professionals don’t feel comfortable in front of the camera, and that’s ok.
 You can get creative with YouTube content and even hire someone to promote your business in video form.
 Many companies also have at least one existing employee ready and willing to push your brand on video.

-There are some out there that feel as though Facebook is slipping and becoming a lost form of social media.
+There are some out there who feel as though Facebook is slipping and becoming a lost form of social media.
 And while the platform has had some negative momentum and press in recent months and years, it is still a behemoth that cannot be ignored.

 Not only that, your business can create and interact via groups.
 This is where like-minded individuals can go to converse on a number of different things.
 It is a great place to get opinions that customers might have towards your business and to address any issues that there might be with your business.

 Your business can also offer coupons and deals through the business page, drawing more customers to check out what your business is all about and creating more traffic and interest.
-Facebook still has a massive reach unlike few others these days.
+Facebook still has a massive reach, unlike few others these days.

-Where LinkedIn has grown throughout the years is as a tool for customers.
+LinkedIn has grown throughout the years as a tool for customers.
 If you have ever wondered about a business – what it is about, who works for it, and a litany of other things – LinkedIn is probably the place that you would want to go.